ammarranko/The-Bikers-Dream/README.md

     - Navigate to the frontend directory in one of them.
     - Navigate to the backend directory in the other.
 3.
-    - In the backend directory navigate to tbd, then run "mvn clean install", then run "mvn spring-boot: run"
+    - In the backend directory navigate to tbd, then run "mvn clean install", then run "mvn spring-boot:run"
     - In the frontend directory run "npm i", then run "npm start"